 The first thing you’ll notice about the Dovo straight razor is its sheer beauty.
 The ebony wood handle and gold branding on the blade reminds you of the appeal of straight razors as an ancient, finely-crafted implement fit for royalty.

-Along with Dovo, Thiers Issard is perceived as one of the leading manufacturers of straight razors in the world since 1884.
+Along with Dovo, Thiers Issard is perceived as one of the leading manufacturers of the best straight razors in the world since 1884.

 A superior quality straight razor, the 889 Red Stamina Bison is both a pleasure to look at and use.
-Expertly made, it is well-balanced and easy to strop.
+Expertly made, it is well-balanced and easy to strop and shave with.
+The wooden handle offers a good weight for the large blade.

 Titan straight razors can be a good budget option.
 They are made in Asia and often labelled by grooming brands as their own.

-It’s not the highest quality razor but for the price it is certainly usable.
+It’s not the highest quality razor but for the price it is certainly usable as a less expensive option.

-Shavette Disposable Blade Straight Razors – Best Straight Razor For Beginners
+Shavette Straight Razors – Best Straight Razor For Beginners

 The best beginner straight razor is clearly the shavette.

-A shavette is the convenient cousin of the straight razor.
-While straight razor shaving requires lots of care and attention to maintain the blade, a shavette usually uses a simple double edge blade from a traditional safety razor.
+A shavette straight razor is the convenient cousin of the straight razor thanks to its blades.
+While straight razor shaving requires lots of care and attention to maintain the blade every time you shave, a shavette usually uses a simple double edge blade from a traditional double edge razor in a blade holder.

 Shavette is actually a brand name from premium shaving manufacturer Dovo that is now used for all replaceable blade straight razors.

-The disposable blade straight razor features a similar design to a straight razor but tends to be lighter as it doesn’t hold a full blade.
-Instead the handle supports a small mechanism for clasping safety razor blades.
+The shavette straight razor features a similar design to a straight razor but tends to be lighter as it doesn’t hold a full blade.
+Instead the handle supports a small blade holder mechanism for clasping disposable blades.

 These were originally made for barbers to offer razor haircuts.
 Today barbers also use them for shaving for hygiene reasons since the blades can be changed between customers.
 But what about straight razor shaving at home?